 Both online and face-to-face training sessions are provided by Divisional and central University services.
 The Division expects that all staff will be granted a minimum of five days paid time off per year for professional development activities.

 - The Medical Sciences Division runs a termly programme of skills training, including graduate student training, guidance on issues related to medical research (ethics, research techniques), general research skills, and personal development.

-- The University Administration and Services provide training for researchers and research administrators, covering integrity and ethics, finance, research administration and associated software, and training for clinical researchers.
-They also run regular induction events and a biannual conference, which includes sessions on policy updates, careers in university administration, skills development, and new projects, as well as providing networking opportunities.
-PowerPoint presentations from previous conferences are available online
+- University Administration and Services provide training for researchers and research administrators, covering integrity and ethics, finance, research administration and associated software, and training for clinical researchers.
+They also run regular induction events and a biannual conference for Professional Services staff, which includes sessions on policy updates, careers in university administration, skills development, and new projects, as well as providing networking opportunities.

 - The Careers Service has a wealth of online self-help resources to encourage you to reflect upon your career options.
-Research staff at grade 7 and above, current students, and alumni can access the CareerConnect portal to book appointment with a careers advisor, view the Career Service’s events, and search for vacancies.
+Research staff at grade 6 and above, current students, and alumni can access the CareerConnect portal to book appointment with a careers advisor, view the Career Service’s events, and search for vacancies.
 Dedicated pages for research staff and students provide advice about careers both within and beyond academia.